hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 vim picard_alignment_processing_automated.sbatch
 ```

-Once again, we will remove the `sbatch` directives for standard error and standard output:
+Once again, we will remove the `sbatch` directives:

 ```
 # REMOVE THESE LINES